Homer: Style and language

-Detail of The Parnassus (painted 1509–1510) by Raphael, depicting Homer wearing a crown of laurels atop Mount Parnassus, with Dante Alighieri on his left, in red, and Virgil on his right, in green.
+Detail of The Parnassus (painted 1509–1510) by Raphael, depicting Homer wearing a crown of laurels atop Mount Parnassus, with Dante Alighieri on his right, in red, and Virgil on his left, in green.

 The Homeric epics are written in an artificial literary language or "Kunstsprache" only used in epic hexameter poetry.
 Homeric Greek shows features of multiple regional Greek dialects and periods but is fundamentally based on Ionic Greek, in keeping with the tradition that Homer was from Ionia.
 Linguistic analysis suggests that the Iliad was composed slightly before the Odyssey and that Homeric formulae preserve features older than other parts of the poems.

 The poems were composed in unrhymed dactylic hexameters; the ancient Greek metre was quantity-based rather than stress-based.
 Homer frequently uses set phrases such as epithets ("crafty Odysseus", "rosy-fingered Dawn", "owl-eyed Athena", etc.), Homeric formulae ("and then answered [him/her], Agamemnon, king of men", "when the early-born rose-fingered Dawn came to light", "thus he/she spoke"), simile, type scenes, ring composition and repetition.
 These habits aid the extemporizing bard and are characteristic of oral poetry.
 For instance, the main words of a Homeric sentence are generally placed towards the beginning, whereas literate poets like Virgil or Milton use longer and more complicated syntactical structures.
 Homer then expands on these ideas in subsequent clauses; this technique is called parataxis.
+Daniel Mendelsohn writes that "in ring composition, the narrator will start will to tell a story only to pause and loop back to some earlier moment that helps explain an aspect of the story he's telling."
+Euryclea's recognition of Odysseus's scar while washing his feet leads to a flashback explaining how he got the scar.
+Erich Auerbach writes: "There is also room and time for orderly, perfectly well-articuated, uniformly illuminated descriptions of implements, ministrations, and gestures: even in the dramatic moment of recognition, Homer does not omit to tell the reader that it is with his right hand that Odysseus takes the old woman by the throat to keep her from speaking, at the same time that he draws her closer to him with his left.
+Clearly outlined, brightly and uniformly illuminated, men and things stand out in a realm where everything is visible; and not less clear—wholly expressed, orderly even in their ardor—are the feelings and thoughts of the persons involved."